rotemsapir/priority-api-texts-attachments/README.md

 - utils.gs

 The main code is in the code.gs file.
+The 2 functions
+  unit_test_text()
+  unit_test_attachments()
-The 2 functions unit_test_text() and unit_test_attachments() are the ones that should be run in order to perform the required uploads to Priority.
+are the ones that should be run in order to perform the required uploads to Priority.
+**Note:** These functions are just a demo of the code capabilities.

 ### Running the code
 1. Create a new [Google Apps Script](https://developers.google.com/apps-script/guides/standalone)